-The contributions of the authors are as follows: Sarah Rowe helped to develop the decisionaid, was involved in the study design and drafted the paper; Rebecca French participated in the development of the decision-aid, study design and commented on the draft of the paper; Claire Henderson, Dennis Ougrin and Mike Slade were involved in the study design and commented on the draft of the paper; Paul Moran participated in the development of the decision-aid, the study design and commented on drafts of the paper.
+Contributors SLR helped to develop the decision aid, involved in the study design and drafted the paper.
+RSF and PM participated in the development of the decision aid, study design and commented on the draft of the paper.
+CH, DO and MS involved in the study design and commented on the draft of the paper.